Leaderboard

 7 points

-I’ll say that I feel like any vintage repro from 1947 on can be dressed up or down pretty well.
+8. I’ll say that I feel like any vintage repro from 1947 on can be dressed up or down pretty well.
 It’s probably easiest with 1947 and 1966 cuts, but even wider 1955 cuts can pair well with a blazer, Shetland sweater, and/or Oxford shirt if you get the proportions eights.
 The pre-WW2 repros (20s and 1937) may be a bit harder though.
 More traditional WW2 repros are more of a grey area in terms of styling.
 Wearing a pair of CSFs with a blazer may be a hard look, but @yokohama_menswear on instagram had some good examples of elevated styling of Warehouse 1003xx Warehouse 1001xx would be a good option from Osaka 5 once it’s restocked.
-Here are some of my examples of the Duck Digger 1947 worn 3 different ways if that helps (with tweed blazer and mocs, with Rugby and loafers for more preppy/Ivy look, and with denim workshirt and boots for more workwear look)5 points
+Here are some of my examples of the Duck Digger 1947 worn 3 different ways if that helps (with tweed blazer and mocs, with Rugby and loafers for more preppy/Ivy look, and with denim workshirt and boots for more workwear look)

 5 points

-I'm of the mentality that the fit should come first (unless you're going for the loose sort of anti fit thing, which is great, and then a cm here and there doesn't much matter).
+11. I'm of the mentality that the fit should come first (unless you're going for the loose sort of anti fit thing, which is great, and then a cm here and there doesn't much matter).
 But it's really no fun to size up for the thighs/top block and then have a waist that's sloppy...especially if you're looking to dress them up sometimes.
 By measurements, the 714 would work for me, but they'd still cut it close and I've avoided them for that reason (that and I have enough).
 The idea of dressing them up or down is very likely just because you've seen them styled that way because of the preferences of Hayashi-san.
 They're blue jeans and like @yung_flynn said other brands will work just fine for this - it's more the fit and the minimal detailing that makes them suitable, not anything particular about Resolute.
 I'd start with your hopeful top block measurements for a given waist size and see where that gets you brand wise.
 Another brand that is often style more Ivy is Boncoura - their XX fit might work (not war model but still repro).
 I have to plug the Freewheelers '51 here also - it's pretty affordable from Japan, takes well to washing, and has a generous but still more refined silhouette.
 The stitching will last you longer than WH/Denime too, if that matters.
-They have a '47 too, but it sounds like the '51 might actually work better for what you want.4 points
+They have a '47 too, but it sounds like the '51 might actually work better for what you want.

 4 points